-The ceremony itself was kind of boring at first as we had to sit through several speeches.
-We then had to wait for the masters and PhD students to get their diplomas.
-There were far more undergraduates than graduate students put together, but the process was much faster for us.
+The ceremony itself was kind of boring as we had to sit through several speeches.
+The masters and PhD students then got their diplomas.
+There were more undergraduates than graduate students combined, but the process was much faster for us.

-The commencement didn't go without a hitch.
-You see, Engineering Math & Statistics isn't a popular major and had less than 10 graduating students.
-The guy in charge of seating arrangements had never heard of the major and put me next to Nuclear Engineering.
+Things didn't go without a hitch.
+You see, Engineering Math & Statistics is an uncommon major and had less than 10 people.
 I somehow got separated from my group and didn't know where to go.
-The other staff didn't know what to do either and told me to follow the Nuclear Engineering folks.
+The staff weren't familiar with my major and told me to follow the Nuclear Engineering students.
 I ended up being the very last person to walk across the stage.
-Talk about an awkward moment!
+Awkward.

 Everyone then split up for the receptions.
 Ours was the smallest and had no more than 15 people - and that's including family and significant others.
-Before leaving campus, I stopped by the IEOR and EECS receptions to thank people who have helped me in my studies.
-It was nice to see my old IEOR 165 GSI and the IEOR 162 professor for the last time.
+On the other hand, there was lots of food.
+Before leaving campus, I stopped by the IEOR and EECS receptions to thank those who have helped me in my studies.
+It was nice to see my old IEOR 165 GSI and the IEOR 162 professor again.

-The downer is that Bonnie (my faculty advisor) couldn't attend the commencement.
+The downer is that my faculty advisor Bonnie couldn't come.
 She had to stay home to take care of her husband John, who was recently involved in a serious cycling accident.
 I'm sure Bonnie would have loved to see me get my diploma.
-We certainly wish John a full and speedy recovery!
+Here's to wishing John a full and speedy recovery!

 Like for most people, college had its ups and downs.
 A major highlight was hanging out with my suitemates Bryan, Danny and Tyler.
-Though I'm sometimes socially awkward, their company was what made the last school year so memorable.
+Though I'm sometimes socially awkward, their company made for great memories.

 The dances were another thing that made life at Berkeley so enjoyable.
 The best part is that many of them were free.
 The weekly activities in the residential halls were exciting too.
 I wish the "real world" had more social events like these.

 But college wasn't all fun and games.
 The worst thing that happened was when my freshman year suitemates Cyrus and Andrew kept harassing me and stealing my things.
-The resident director couldn't do much about it due to lack of evidence.
-The academic workload was also tough but wasn't anything I couldn't handle.
+The resident director couldn't do much due to lack of evidence.
+The academic workload was tough but nothing I couldn't handle.
 On the whole, I'm glad to have finished such an important stage in my life.

 I can't relax just yet because of my classes at St. Mary's College of California.
 Speaking of which, I should probably get back to studying for the upcoming fixed income analysis midterm.
 In the meantime, feel free to check out my commencement pictures.